Wall Street rebounds on tech boost after fewer jobless claims data

 By Medha Singh and Sruthi Shankar

-May 13 (Reuters) - Technology stocks helped Wall Street's main indexes rebound on Thursday after three sessions of declines, as data showed fewer Americans filed for weekly jobless claims, while investors shrugged off a surge in producer prices.
+May 13 (Reuters) - Technology stocks helped Wall Street's main indexes rebound on Thursday after three sessions of declines, as data showing fewer Americans filed for weekly jobless claims bolstered confidence in a U.S. economic recovery.

-The Labor Department's data showed U.S. producer prices rose 0.6% last month, after a gain of 1% in March.
-A separate report indicated claims for U.S. unemployment benefits increased 473,000 in the latest week.
+The Labor Department's data showed new claims for unemployment benefits fell more than expected last week as companies held onto their workers.
+A separate report showed producer prices increased more than expected in April, leading to the biggest annual gain since 2010.

-A surge in commodity prices, labor shortage and much stronger-than-expected consumer prices data this week have stoked inflation concerns that could force the U.S. Federal Reserve to raise interest rates, despite its reassurances that the rise in prices to be temporary.
+The data comes on the heels of stronger-than-expected consumer prices data, a surge in commodity prices and signs of a labor shortage this week, stoking inflation concerns that could force the U.S. Federal Reserve to raise interest rates sooner than expected.

-"All of this comes down to the fact that the market believes that the Fed is going to have to do something sooner than anticipated," said Victoria Fernandez, chief market strategist at Crossmark.

-"Perhaps we're not in a situation where market has come down and we're going to stay there for an extended period of time.
-We're in a more volatile time period where we could see swings one way or the other."

 Losses in the past three days had pulled the S&P 500 4% off its record closing high on Friday, while the tech-heavy Nasdaq was about 8% below its April 29 all-time high.

+"People were expecting higher inflation, there was a little bit of a reset.
+But I don't see every CPI data as being a potential Armageddon," said Jay Hatfield, chief executive officer of Infrastructure Capital Management.

+"There's still more room to rotate into financials and energy from the tech stocks.
+I don't think the big-cap tech stocks are overvalued but they are fully valued."

-Technology stocks .SPLRCT and consumer discretionary .SPLRCD, the most battered among the 11 major S&P sectors this week, led gains on Thursday.
+The technology index .SPLRCT, among the most battered S&P sectors this week, jumped 1.5% on Thursday.

 The CBOE volatility index .VIX, a measure of investor anxiety, retreated to 24.11 points after hitting its highest levels in more than two months.